 Instead of buying pre-made farfel, simply place the matzo boards in a ziploc bag and use your rolling pin to break them up into little pieces.
 2 boards will yield about 1 cup of farfel.

 Beat 2 of the eggs and mix with the farfel and a teaspoon of the salt.
-Heat a skillet to medium low, add the two tablespoons of butter (you can skip the butter here if you want) then add the egg farfel mixture, mixing frequently to be sure the pieces brown and separate.
-You can walk away from these while they cook but return frequently to mix and separate the farfel.
+Heat a skillet to medium low, melt two tablespoons of the butter then add the egg farfel mixture, mixing frequently to be sure the pieces brown and separate.
+You can walk away while this cooks but return frequently to mix and separate the farfel.
 Once the egg is set, pieces are mostly separate and a little darker, set the farfel aside while you prepare the apples and wet ingredients.

 Peel, core, and thinly slice the apples - sprinkle with a bit of lemon juice to keep them from browning.

-In a medium bowl, beat the remaining 2 eggs with the sugar, 1 teaspoon of salt, 1 teaspoon of cinnamon, 1/2 teaspoon of nutmeg, and 4 tablespoons of the melted and cooled butter or margarine.
+In a medium bowl, beat the remaining 2 eggs (4 if you don't use the flaxseed) with the sugar, 1 teaspoon of salt, 1 teaspoon of cinnamon, 1/2 teaspoon of nutmeg, and 4 tablespoons of the melted and cooled butter or margarine.
 Add in the applesauce, flaxseed mixture, toasted farfel mixture, and the dried fruit and it's soaking liquid.
 Mix until well combined.